The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 On the first night, prison officials denied Baha’u’llah and the exiles food and water.
 The only water available to them was in a small pool that had previously been used for washing.
 Due to dehydration, the nursing mothers among the exiles had no milk for their babies.
 Children cried and begged for food throughout the night.
 The next day, each person finally got a little water and gritty rice that a few of them managed to eat.
 One of the exiles found among his baggage some dried bread.
 They made a dish with this bread and sent it to Baha’u’llah, who was very ill.
 But Baha’u’llah asked them to give the food they had made to the children.
 Food continued to be scarce in the days that followed.
 Whenever there was a shortage, Baha’u’llah would eat only bread and insist that his food feed the children.

-Erelong shall the exponents of wealth and power banish Us from the land of Adrianople to the city of ‘Akká.
+Erelong shall the exponents of wealth and power banish Us from the land of Adrianople to the city of Akka.
 According to what they say, it is the most desolate of the cities of the world, the most unsightly of them in appearance, the most detestable in climate, and the foulest in water.
-It is as though it were the metropolis of the owl, within whose precincts naught can be heard save the echo of its cry. – Baha’u’llah, The Summons of the Lord of Hosts, p.
-133.
+It is as though it were the metropolis of the owl, within whose precincts naught can be heard save the echo of its cry.

-In 19th-Century Middle Eastern prisons, everyone understood that a sentence of any length equaled a death sentence – the rampant disease and the incredibly inhumane conditions meant that most prisoners did not survive for very long.
-Three of the exiles died soon after their arrival.
+In 19th-century Middle Eastern prisons, everyone understood that a sentence of any length meant a life sentence.
+The rampant disease, lack of food, and the incredibly inhumane conditions meant that most prisoners did not survive for very long.
+Three of the Baha’i exiles died soon after their arrival in the prison.

 All their money confiscated, the exiles could not pay for the burials.
 Baha’u’llah gave his one remaining possession, a small carpet, to the guards in exchange for a proper burial for the dead.
 Later the exiles discovered that the guards had not fulfilled their end of the agreement and had buried their bodies without coffins.

-This selfless devotion to others would ultimately soften the jailers’ hearts and turn the metropolis of the owl into a verdant garden.
+This selfless devotion to others would ultimately and miraculously soften the jailers’ hearts and turn the metropolis of the owl into a verdant garden.